 In the fall of 2021, Microsoft released data showing password cracking attempts, where hackers tried to use well known or easily guessed passwords.
 In some of their breaches, they included a special character to access more secure accounts.
 A little more than a third contained a number and none included a space (did you know a password can usually contain a space?
 It depends on the system though, go ahead and try it next time).
 So, for the most part, these attempts are really trying to get the low hanging fruit.
 Let that be someone else.

 Current best practices

 Armed with the information above, what are some current thoughts on password protection and phrases?

 Make them long.
 No, longer than that.
 Microsoft data analysis showed that the highest percentage of passwords the crackers were attempting were only 6 characters.
 The percentages went down the longer the passwords they tried, so if you create a password or passphrase with 12 or more characters, the chances it will be cracked is very small.

-Create passwords of 15-20 characters or more when using a password manager like LastPass.
+Create passwords of 15-20 characters or more when using a password manager.

 Remove the requirement for frequent password changes but still require changes if evidence of a compromise is found

 Do not force complexity.
 The thinking here is the additional complexities that exist leads to a greater likelihood that you are storing them insecurely, hence potential lockouts.
 Personally, I think keeping numbers and uppercase is fine if you remember them.